 YT music may not compete with popular music streaming platforms like Spotify and Apple, howbeit the platform is still making its point straight away to the users.
 No doubt, it’s functioning under the gigantic banner Google, sometimes it even looks invigorating as Google never stops taking on its obligation to offer spanking new features to keep up the platform as it’s labeled as Google products.

 You can download up to a hundred songs, more than enough for offline streaming.
 Another feature that merely focuses on UI, “Add to playlist,” is tested for the platform.
 YT music urges to deploy new UI as the old and existing UI appears outmoded.
-On the flip side, the new UI looks more likely an intriguing visual, and it gives you the modernistic experience while using the music platform.
-As of now, both the “Add to playlist ” and “Recommended radios” features are only available only to a few users.
+On the flip side, the new UI is more likely an intriguing visual, giving you a modernistic experience while using the music platform.
+Currently, both the “Add to playlist ” and “Recommended radios” features are only available to a few users.